spm/spm-docs/docs/tutorials/beginners/fmri/index.md

+# Overview

+The material here is for students doing the **CLNE0068: Research Methods and Data Analysis in Human Neuroscience** course at UCL.

+For the first-level analysis, each student should download and analyse a different subject's data from the 'MRI data' link in the 'Data analysis resources' section.
+Download the attached Excel file and find out which subject you will be working on from your Candidate Number.
+At a later stage, we'll be combining everyone's results for group analysis, so it is important you work on your assigned subject.

 ## Data
 The entire original dataset is from 19 participants (8F & 11M, ages 23-37 years) and described in the paper by Wakeman et al (2015).